bklieger-groq/g1/README.md

 # multi1: Using multiple AI providers to create o1-like reasoning chains

+***IMPORTANT: multi1 is a fork of [g1](https://github.com/bklieger-groq/g1/), made by [Benjamin Klieger](https://x.com/benjaminklieger).
+It was made as a way to experiment with multiple AI providers included local LLMs.
+All credits go to the original author.***

 ## Features

 - [x] Using Llama-3.1 70b on Groq to create o1-like reasoning chains
 - [x] Using Ollama to create o1-like reasoning chains
 - [x] Using Perplexity to create o1-like reasoning chains

+## Work in progress

+- [ ] Add more providers
+- [ ] Use something like LiteLLM to unify models code and avoid repeating code for each provider

+## Original G1 Example video

 [Video Demo](https://github.com/user-attachments/assets/db2a221f-f8eb-48c3-b5a7-8399c6300243)

+## Description

 This is an early prototype of using prompting strategies to improve the LLM's reasoning capabilities through o1-like reasoning chains.
 This allows the LLM to "think" and solve logical problems that usually otherwise stump leading models.
 Unlike o1, all the reasoning tokens are shown, and the app uses an open source model.